Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/Extreme Thread Length/ChatGPT_Thread_450k_tokens-Redacted.md

 The article needs one compact paragraph:

-> **The economic profile resembles the J-curve familiar to private-equity redactedors.
+> **The economic profile resembles the J-curve familiar to redacted redacted redactedors.
 ELT requires an upfront implementation cost and ongoing governance expense.
 Its returns arrive later through reduced epistemic drag, lower restart burden, higher-quality iteration, and CCV.
 Under the illustrative midpoint model, ELT crosses operating break-even after approximately 65–75 turns of sustained analytical collaboration.
 A formal NPV analysis would convert those token-equivalent savings into after-tax cash flows by incorporating compute cost, operator time, avoided lost work, and cross-project reuse value.**

 Then put the full conservative / median / bullish model into a GitHub appendix.